karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

 ### Tunneling the interactive interface

-Although you can install anvi'o on your own computer (and you're free to do so, but we won't have time to help in that), we will run anvi'o in the cloud and tunnel the interactive interface to your local computer.
+Although you can install anvi'o on your own computer (and you're free to do so, but we won't have time to help in that, but take a look [here](https://anvio.org/install/)), we will run anvi'o in the cloud and tunnel the interactive interface to your local computer.
 To be able to to do this, everyone needs to use a different port for tunneling and your port will be __8080 + you user number__.
-So `user1` will use port 8081.
+So `user1` will use port 8081, `user2` will use port 8082 and so on, `user10` will use port 8090, `user20` will use port 8100, and so on.

 #### Linux/Mac